chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 Second, as I noted [a few years ago][z1], my blogging has served and will continue to serve as something of a public [Zettelkasten][z2].
 A Zettelkasten, as a system of notes that grows organically and helps you derive new connections between disparate ideas over time, is *itself* a kind of sympolymathesy.
 Thus, both _poly_/many and _sym_/together: _poly_ gets at the variety of ideas and subjects in play, and _sym_ speaks to the connections between those ideas and subject.
 For that reason, the tag pages on this site will very soon now include a link to that same tag or category on previous versions of the site.
 This is a relaunch, but it is also a continuation of earlier work.

-Finally, a clarification: thew rod “polymath” has the connotations of brilliance about it.
+Finally, a clarification: the word “polymath” has the connotations of brilliance about it.
 I’m not particularly interested in claiming that for myself (the arrogance!).
 To the contrary, in fact.
 For one thing _sym_ is the more essential of theese modifiers.
 For another, I have chosen _-polymathy_, not _polymath_, because this site is for me a way of learning about many things.
 In no way does it represent the state of being one *already* learned about many things.

 ### On adding a title at all